Florida Theme Park Parking

 One of the best ways to remember where you parked is to take a photo of the zone and lane markers with your digital camera or cell (mobile) phone.
 That way it is easy to retrace your steps if you forget where you parked.

-Do remember which lane you have parked in, as it is all too easy to forget exactly where you parked (trust me!!) and then spend ages hunting for your car amongst thousands of other cars that all look the same (especially if it is a rental) When boarding the tram, the attendant or driver will remind you which zone and lanes they are picking up from.
+Do remember which lane you have parked in, as it is all too easy to forget exactly where you parked (trust me!!) and then spend ages hunting for your car amongst thousands of other cars that all look the same (especially if it is a rental)

 If you leave the park during the day and intend to return later on, keep your ticket as you can re-use it the same day when you return and you do not have to pay again.